parkpow/deep-license-plate-recognition/docker/installer.md

   <img src="../assets/installer-screenshot.jpg">
 </p>

 This program helps you get started with Stream or SDK.
+The executable can be built using `docker run -v "$(pwd):/src/" cdrx/pyinstaller-windows "pyinstaller platerec_installer.spec -F"`.
+Or it can be downloaded using the links below.

 ## Windows
 1. **Download** the **[Windows Installer](https://app.platerecognizer.com/static/installer/PlateRecognizer-Installer.exe)**
 2. **Open** the executable